 Many succulents need quite a bit of sun exposure to grow and be healthy.
 The amount of sun can vary, but very few succulents will successfully grow and maintain their shape in deep shade.
 The great majority of succulents also dislike humidity and if this is compounded by them being in shade, succulents could easily rot after rain.

-It is best to plant succulents in a sunny position as this will help to dry out soil after rain and will also prevent dampness, unless they are shade- loving succulents such as haworthias, gasterias etc. Which will need to be shielded from the sun.
+It is best to plant succulents in a sunny position as this will help to dry out soil after rain and will also prevent dampness, unless they are shade- loving succulents such as haworthia, gasteria etc. These will need to be shielded from the sun.
 See another one of our articles on succulents and sun for more info.

 In the ground succulents will survive even in poor soil but it is a different story when it comes to pots.
 The roots are limited by the pot and cannot spread or grow deep to find nutrients, more stable temperature or air.
 All they need has to be found in the pot.

-Some succulent or other (usually very cheap) potting mixes can be too heavy due to a lot of sand that almost becomes airless and heavy when it gets wet and this can suffocate the roots.
+Some (usually very cheap) potting mixes can be too heavy due to a lot of sand that almost becomes airless and heavy when wet and this can suffocate the roots.
 Many low quality mixes also have too much organic matter such as compost or animal poo which succulents do not like.
 They would be fine in the ground in these kind of conditions, but not in pots.

 It is hard to get a perfect quality potting mix and as mentioned above, even some succulent & cacti potting mixes can be too heavy.
 A simple way to fix this and make any mix airy is to add perlite/ pumice.
 Whatever you do, do NOT add more sand.